 In summer 2016 Sitra and Demos Helsinki launched The Next Era, an initiative to create a vision aimed at reforming our current societal model.
-The core findings of the work shape our vision for the next era of well-being, which will be presented at Sitra’s 50th anniversary on 11 November, 2017.
+The core findings of the work shape our vision for the next era of well-being, which was presented at Sitra’s 50th anniversary on 11 November, 2017.

 With The Next Era, we have created a common understanding of the change taking place in our societies.
 We have tried to imagine a just future in which values such as the broad participation of people, a high level of trust and fairness are paramount.
 Of course, all this should take place within the limits of Earth’s planetary boundaries.

 How should such a societal vision be formulated?
 The variety of people’s experiences is vast, and different people see the changes in the world in very different ways.
 Therefore, The Next Era initiates an expanding discussion on a future in which people build society together and in which everyone has a fair chance to participate.

 What are we doing?